 With 1GB Ethernet now considered standard technology, there are predictions that 10GB transmission rates will be required as video conferencing and electronic transfer of large files such as CAD drawings become commonplace.
 With many users aiming for a five-year cycle of upgrades for IT hardware, this would leave any IT manager installing a 1GB system now facing a complete replacement in less than half that time.

 It is relatively cheap and causes little disruption to upgrade the vertical part of a building network, but installing new horizontal cabling from the trunk to each desktop is expensive and highly disruptive.

 Fibre To Desktop

-The proposed Category 7 will involve the use of shielded rather than unshielded twisted pair copper cabling.
-The switch will help achieve data rates of over 1GB.
+Category 7 involves the use of shielded rather than unshielded twisted pair copper cabling.
+The switch has helped achieve data rates of over 1GB.
 However, it may be that installing fibre is the only way to future-proof an office currently being fitted with a network.

 Proponents of fibre to the desktop point out that, despite the advances in signalling technology that have allowed data rates over copper to rise from 10Mb to 100MB and now to 1GB, there are intrinsic limitations on the capacity of copper cabling.
 As data rates begin to approach 10GB, the cost of the transmission equipment will begin to rise rapidly and the transmission distances possible fall equally rapidly.
 If so, multi-mode fibre optic cables could become more cost effective than copper for horizontal networks.